Record 282 teachers in Japan punished for sexual offenses in 2018 school year | The Japan Times

 Of the total, 163 were expelled in the year that ended in March 2019, up 43.

-The ministry is urging the governments of the country’s 47 prefectures and 20 ordinance-designated big cities to review their standards for punitive measures if their punishments for sexual offenses on students are anything lighter than a dismissal.
+The ministry is urging the country’s 47 prefectural governments and 20 ordinance-designated big cities to review their standards for punitive measures if their punishments for sexual offenses against students are anything lighter than a dismissal.

 In the city of Shizuoka, such offenders may only be suspended, according to the survey.

-The ministry will summon officials from those municipalities early next year to tell them to toughen punitive measures.
+The ministry will summon officials from those municipalities early next year to tell them to strengthen punitive measures.

 Over 60 percent of all victims were students or graduates of the schools where the offenders worked.

-Following a case of bullying among teachers at an elementary school in Kobe, the ministry took data on abuse and other problems between teachers, including power harassment, for the first time.
+Following a case of bullying among teachers at an elementary school in Kobe, the ministry captured data on abuse and other problems between teachers, including power harassment, for the first time.

-The number of teachers who received punitive measures for punishing students physically came to 578 at public schools, down by seven.
+The number of teachers subject to punitive measures for punishing students physically came to 578 at public schools, down by seven.

-Including teachers at private and national schools, the total number of teachers punished for corporal punishment stood at 767, down by six.
+Including teachers at private and national schools, the total number of teachers penalized for corporal punishment stood at 767, down by six.